 The first step in resolving any problem or complaint is to carefully read the terms of your agreement.

 It is always best for a tenant and landlord or agent to try to solve any problems between themselves.
-To avoid possible problems later, any agreement reached should be put in writing.
+To avoid further issues, any agreement reached should be put in writing.

-Find out more about this free service and the selected matters Fair Trading can help with on the Residential tenancy and real estate complaints page on the Fair Trading website.
-You can also call our 13 32 20 hotline with your tenancy questions.
+Find out more about this free service on the <residential tenancy and real estate complaints page> or call our 13 32 20 hotline with your tenancy question.

 The Tenants Advice and Advocacy Services provide assistance and advocacy to all tenants, particularly social housing tenants or the vulnerable.
 To find your nearest Tenants Advice and Advocacy Service go to www.tenants.org.au or call 8117 3700.